 The US Securities and Exchange Commission has appointed Jamie Selway as director of the Division of Trading and Markets.
 Selway was recently a partner at Sophron Advisors.
 He also served as an advisor to multiple financial technology companies.
 Selway was previously a managing director and head of electronic brokerage at Investment Technology Group.
 Before that, he co-founded institutional brokerage White Cap Trading, where he was managing director and chairman.
 Earlier in his career, he was chief economist at Archipelago, worked in equity derivatives research at Goldman Sachs and was associate director of research at the National Association of Securities Dealers, now the Financial Industry Regulatory Authority.

-Daniel Saltiel has joined TXSE Group Inc, the parent company of the Texas Stock Exchange as senior managing director of firmwide strategy.
-Saltiel brings nearly a decade of experience at the US SEC, most recently as acting director of the trading and markets division.
+Daniel Saltiel has joined TXSE Group, the parent company of the Texas Stock Exchange, as senior managing director of firm-wide strategy.
+Saltiel brings nearly a decade of experience at the US SEC, most recently as acting director of the Trading and Markets Division.

-Steffen Riediger has relocated to Singapore where he will continue with European Energy Exchange as director of business development, focusing on driving further growth in the Asia-Pacific region.
-Riediger joined EEX in 2012 as senior expert business development and has since held different positions within the company.
-He currently serves as director of business development, power and global commodity markets,.
-Riediger has said he looks forward to “deepening relationships with clients, partners and regulators throughout APAC and ANZ… and develop robust, transparent, and reliable markets together.”
+Steffen Riediger has relocated to Singapore, where he will continue with European Energy Exchange as director of business development, focusing on driving further growth in the Asia-Pacific region.
+Riediger joined EEX in 2012 as senior expert, business development and has since held different positions within the company.
+He currently serves as director of business development, power and global commodity markets.
+Riediger has said he looks forward to “deepening relationships with clients, partners and regulators throughout APAC and ANZ… and developing robust, transparent, and reliable markets together.”

 Broadridge Financial Solutions has appointed Ken MacHarg as managing director, global head of futures and options trading to lead the commercial strategy and initiatives for Broadridge’s futures and options platform.
 He is based in New York and reports to Frank Troise, president of Broadbridge Trading and Connectivity Solutions.
 MacHarg joins from JP Morgan Securities, where he was managing director, global head of futures execution product and head of North America futures and derivative clearing.
 He has also held various senior-level positions at Barclays Capital/Lehman Brothers.

-Lee Betsill, former chief risk officer at CME Group, has started a consultancy and advisory service for the to the cleared derivatives and securities industry and the Financial Market Infrastructure community.
-Betsill has also announced that he will join the Board of Directors for Canadian Derivatives Clearing Corporation and Canadian Depository for Securities at TMX Group in Canada.
+Lee Betsill, former chief risk officer at CME Group, has started a consultancy and advisory service for the cleared derivatives and securities industry.
+Betsill has also announced that he will join the board of directors of Canadian Derivatives Clearing Corporation and Canadian Depository for Securities at TMX Group in Canada.
 He left CME in April 2025 after 15 years.

-Singapore-based Neil Pabari has joined CME Group as head of APAC retail sales & distribution.
-Prior to joining CME, Pabari was at LSEG Data & Analytics for almost 14 years.
-His most recent post was head of customer connect, APAC where he served for more than two years.
+Singapore-based Neil Pabari has joined CME Group as head of APAC retail sales and distribution.
+Before joining CME, Pabari was at LSEG Data and Analytics for almost 14 years.
+His most recent post was head of customer connect, APAC, where he served for more than two years.

 Martin Frewer, the global commercial director at ABN Amro Clearing’s UK arm, has retired.
-Frewer has served in the derivatives industry for over 40 years, 20 of which at ABN Amro Clearing.
-He started his career in 1982 when he joined Gill and Duffus as a trader on the London International Financial Futures and Options floor.
+Frewer has served in the derivatives industry for more than 40 years, 20 of which at ABN Amro Clearing.
+He started his career in 1982 when he joined Gill and Duffus as a trader on the London International Financial Futures and Options Exchange floor.

 Mike du Plessis, former head of listed derivatives at TP ICAP's Liquidnet, has left the industry to become a teacher.
-He is set to become head of economics and business at Clayesmore School in Dorset, UK, at the end of August, relocating from the United States.
+He is set to become head of economics and business at Clayesmore School in Dorset, UK, at the end of August, relocating from the US.
 He previously served as a managing director at UBS before departing in March 2019 to join TP ICAP as a senior managing director in July of that year.
 In March 2022, he moved to Liquidnet to lead the firm’s expansion into futures and options.
-TP ICAP had acquired agency broker COEX Partners in 2017 and Liquidnet in March 2021, laying the groundwork for its current growth in derivatives.
 Du Plessis also served as a board member of FIA Europe from 2013-2014.

 Regulatory compliance technology provider Kaizen has appointed Michael Leach as chief revenue officer.
 Leach played an important role in setting up UnaVista, now LSEG Regulatory Reporting Solutions, and most recently served as global sales and regulatory reporting business development group director at LSEG.
 Leach will oversee Kaizen’s sales strategy, business development initiatives and revenue operations.